yikai-Liu/CS-24ng-final-prep/leetcode/leetcode.md

 ### 2. [296 Best Meeting Point](https://leetcode.com/problems/best-meeting-point/description/)

-(Very similar question to 317, but BFS here willl give TLE.
+(Very similar question to 317, but BFS here will give TLE.
 The reason here is there is no more obstacles, for one point it calculate the distance is to sum all row dist and col dist.
 We need to use Math and median for this question.
 Calculate the median of the row and cols and then find the optimal meeting point)

 ## Hash